-Before delving into issues that may elicit strong opinions or cause upset, you might first want to look through “I saw it on the news…” – tips and tools from the Three Faiths Forum (3FF) on responding to controversy.
-Or read through our articles Ten critical questions and Answering international development questions from primary pupils, which look at different ways to approach controversial or difficult topics.
+Before delving into issues that may elicit strong opinions or cause upset, you might first want to read through our articles Ten critical questions and Answering international development questions from primary pupils, which look at different ways to approach controversial or difficult topics.

 What subjects does this fit into?

 - KS2 Early civilizations eg: Ancient Sumer, Ancient Egypt

 - KS2 Non-European society, eg: early Islamic civilization, including a study of Baghdad c.
 AD 900

 - KS3 The First World War and the Peace Settlement

 - RE / RS: The history of religions; exploring controversial religious issues in the modern world.

 Why is it called the ‘Middle East’?

 The term originates from how British and European colonialists described the world in the late 19th and early 20th centuries – the ‘Near East’ being the Balkans, Turkey and Egypt, and the ‘Far East’ being South East Asia, China, Japan and Korea; the ‘Middle East’ was in between.